cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 An involving caregiver can interfere with normal self-development by consistently failing to provide comfort, soothing, and reassurance when the child is anxious, leading to weak or poorly formed self-structure in later childhood and adulthood.
 This can result in anxiety, worry, and little capacity to tolerate emotional intensity.

-### The foundational task for self-development is the establishment of a core experiential sense of self.
-From this core emerges self-definition, or the p

 **Self-Development and the Core Experiential Sense of Self**

 - Establishing a core experiential sense of self is the foundation for self-development.